luisabender/bioinformatics-bachelor-s-thesis/README.md

 ### Results
 The PCA is showing high variability in the infected samples from Day 3 to Day 6:

 ![PCA with vst counts and marked outliers.](plots/PCA.png)

-The Upset plot is showing an increase in the number of different expressed genes from Day 1 - 6, where Day 3 has the highest number of DEG.
+The Upset plot shows an increase in the number of different expressed genes from Day 1 - 6, where Day 3 has the highest number of DEG.
 Additionally, there are more significant overlaps in different expressed genes from Day 3 to Day 6.

 ![Upset with significant genes](plots/upset_sig_genes.png)

 Significanly different expressed genes in enzyme, classification, protein biosynthesis and homeostasis, protein modification and RNA biosynthesis:

 ![Bubble plot with category counts for each day](plots/sig_genes_category_bubble.png)

 The Enrichment analysis shows fewer significantly different expressed genes and enriched pathways but strong enrichment factors for specific pathways on Day 1 and 2.
 On Day 3 and 4 there are multiple pathways enriched but an overall lower enrichment:

 ![Bubble plot for enriched pathways](plots/enrichment_all_title.png)

 Early response in cell wall organisation:

 ![Enrichment factor of cell wall category](plots/enrichment_cell_wall_bar.png)